overte-org/overte-docs-sphinx/docs/source/host/server-setup/linux-server.md

 ## Legacy Services

 There are a number of tweaks that are made to the default configuration to simplify storage and the ability to run multiple domains on one server.
-In case you would like to remove this logic and run the servers closer to how a Vircadia server compiled from source would run, this is provided as an option.
+In case you would like to remove this logic and run the servers closer to how a Overte server compiled from source would run, this is provided as an option.
  - Systemd services named <code>vircadia-domain-server.service</code>, <code>vircadia-assignment-client.service</code>, and <code>vircadia-server.target</code> *(without the @name)* have simplified configuration
  - No file is provided to specify environment variables for the server
  - Content would be stored in <code>/var/lib/vircadia/.local</code>